I had been wanting to hike the Appalachian Trail since I was a kid.

 Bear’s Den Trail Center, Virginia (in middle of the Rollercoaster)

 This hostel is tucked away in the middle of the famous Rollercoaster of Virginia.
-If you were to look at an elevation map you’d see the trail goes up, down, up, then down over and over again.
-Thus the Rollercoaster.
+If you look at an elevation map of the area you’d see the trail goes up, down, up, then down over and over again.
+This earned it the “Rollercoaster” moniker.
 Bear’s Den Trail Center makes it more bearable.
-All the facilities you could hope for, like free wi-fi, plus they have a brilliant boot drier which is perfect for those rainy hikes.
+They have all the facilities you could hope for like free wi-fi and a brilliant boot dryer which is perfect for those rainy hikes when you need a rest from the hike!

 Harper’s Ferry, West Virginia

-Another town for which the trail passes directly through and also home to the ATC, the organization that looks after it.
+The ATC passes directly through Harper’s Ferry, and this quaint town is also home to the Appalachian Trail Conservancy, which maintains the trail.
 This is a great stop for anyone interested in the history of the trail.
 You can find plenty of information as well as checking on who is ahead of you and leaving messages for hikers behind you.
 It is also a point of interest for those interested in the American Civil War and John Brown’s raid on the Armory in 1859.

 Pine Grove Furnace State Park, Pennsylvania